 Tazón!
 Pozole at Tournant

 Once a month, Portland culinary event space Tournant hosts “Tazón!
 Pozole,” a warm-hearted pop-up centered on traditional Mexican pozole.
 This slightly spicy soup is loaded with hominy and stewed meats and topped with refreshing garnishes like lime, onion and radish.
 Wash it down with tequila or mescal. (“Tazon!
 Pozole” is usually held on the third Thursday of the month.
 Check Tournant’s website for details.)

 Hot Pot City

 A build-your-own Chinese soup buffet, Hot Pot City is a warm and cozy go-to for downtown workers, families and everyone in between.
-With its DIY nature, Hot Pot City is perfect for picky eaters or groups with different dietary needs and tastes.
+With its do-it-yourself nature, Hot Pot City is perfect for picky eaters or groups with different dietary needs and tastes.
 Here’s how it works: First, choose your broth, be it vegetarian or one of many meaty and spicy options.
 (We vote for the Thai-style hot sour soup.)
 Next, fill your plate with all the meat, seafood, noodles, fresh veggies and dipping sauces your heart desires.
 Cook it all up in the piping hot broth at your table, slurp it down and repeat.
 Meals are all-you-can-eat, so come hungry!